harp-tech/protocol/Device.md

 An array of 16 bytes that should contain a (128bit) UID (Unique Identifier) of the current device.
 This register is non-volatile and should be read-only.
 The byte-order is little-endian.

+#### **`R_TAG` (8 bytes) – Firmware tag**

+Address: `017`

+An array of 8 bytes that can be used to store a tag for a specific firmware version.
+For instance, it could be used to store the git hash of a specific release/commit.
+If not used, all bytes should be set to 0.

 ## Release notes: